dagster-io/fake-star-detector/README.md

 # fake-star-detector: A Dagster tutorial

 This is a simple Dagster project to analyze the number of fake GitHub stars on any GitHub repository.
-It is a companion to the blogpost found [on the Dagster blog](https://dagster.io/blog/fake-stars).
+It is a companion to the blog post found [on the Dagster blog](https://dagster.io/blog/fake-stars).

-This project consists two models:
+This project consists of two models:
 - [Simpler model](#trying-the-simpler-model-using-data-from-the-github-api): A simple model running “low activity” heuristic.
 This simple heuristic can detect many (but hardly all) suspected fake accounts that starred the same set of repositories, using nothing but data from the GitHub REST API (via [pygithub](https://github.com/PyGithub/PyGithub)).

 - [Complex detector](#running-the-complex-model-using-bigquery-archive-data): An alternative detection model which runs a sophisticated clustering algorithm as well as the heuristic, using the public [GH Archive](https://www.gharchive.org) available in Bigquery.
 This model is written in SQL and uses [dbt](https://github.com/dbt-labs/dbt-core) alongside Dagster.